hershk17/eventure-web-app/Use Cases.md

    1. Users must be at least 18 years old.
    2. Users must have a valid account with > 4.0 rating.
+   3. Users must have a valid payment method.

 ### Main Flow